elementor/elementor-developers-docs/src/editor/menu-panel.md

 <img src="/assets/img/menu-panel.png" alt="Elementor Menu Panel" style="float: right; width: 300px; margin-left: 20px; margin-bottom: 20px;">

-The **Menu Panel** is the main panel in [The Editor](/editor/) from where the user can navigate to other panel.
-In other words it's like the dashboard for other Elementor panels.
+The **menu panel** is the main panel in [the editor](/editor/).
+From here, users can navigate to the other panels.
+In other words, it acts as a dashboard for other Elementor panels.

 ## Structure and Functionality

 The panel has two sections:

 * **Settings** - Links to other panels controlling the settings.
-* **Navigate From Page** - External links and tools.
+* **Navigate From Page** - Links to external links and tools.

 ## Extending the Menu Panel